multi-coop/datami-documentation-content/texts/why-gitribute/why-gitribute-en.md

 Where is your grandpa' or your grandma' in this picture ?
 Your neighbour ?
 Your work colleagues ?
 Your local non profit association ?
 Yourself ?

-They quite certainly know a lot of stuff conerning their land, the country they live in, or even concerning interesting initiatives in their town.
-They are as legitimate and concerned by _open data_ than engineers, states, or corporations.
-But usually they are far less or well equiped to produce some open data themselves.
+They - you included - quite certainly know a lot of stuff concerning their land, the country they live in, or even the smallest interesting initiatives in their town.
+They are as **legitimate** and **concerned** by _open data_ than engineers, states, or corporations.
+But usually they are far less or well equiped to produce some useful open data themselves.

-In this the race to produce the data framing our world, we plead for a **better balance between "big and visible" producers and the "less visible" ones** : local or regional non profit organizations, small regional public services, unformal collectives...
+In this the race to produce this data framing our world, we plead for a **better balance between "big and visible" producers and the "less visible" ones** : local or regional non profit organizations, small regional public services, unformal collectives...

-We plead also for a **better interoperability between "grassroot" and "top-down" data**.
+We also plead for a **better interoperability between "grassroot" and "top-down" data**.
 If anyone can edit an excel table, anyone should be able to make that table understandable, reusable, improvable by oher actors.